BracketSpace/Easy-Watermark/readme.txt

 Yes, there is a posibility to add only image, only text or both.

 = How Can I adjust text watermark? =
 You can choose text font from the list of ten fonts included to this plugin.
-In future releases you will be able to upload your own font file.
 You can also set font size, color, angel and opacity.
-Position of text watermark can be adjusted exactly like image position.
+Position of text watermark can be adjusted exactly like the image watermark position.

-= Can I use my font for text watermark? =
+= Can I use my font for text watermark? = Unfortunately no. In PRO version you'll be able to use more fonts.
-There is no user-friendly way to do this, however if you know what you do, you can upload your truetype font file to the %plugin_dir%/fonts.
-Then edit %plugin_dir%/lib/EasyWatermarkSettings.php and add your font file name to $fonts array.

 = How the scaling of the watermark image works? =
 On the watermark image settings page you can se 'Scaling Mode' selection which has 5 options: